mitharun16/CSE412Project/README.md

 ### Windows:
 > **Note**
 >
-> Make sure to add the PostgreSQL to Environment PATHT.
+> Make sure to add the PostgreSQL to Environment PATH.
 This will ensure the Command Prompt will have access to PostgreSQL commands
  * Open cmd prompt
  * Navigate to the directory
  * Type windows.bat